-- Starting Erlang target nodes on local or remote hosts (ssh is used for communication). - Ability to start an Erlang emulator with additional flags (any flags supported by erl are supported). - Supervision of a node being started by means of internal callback functions.
+- Supervision of a node being started by means of internal callback functions.
 Used to prevent hanging nodes.
 (Configurable). - Monitoring of the master node by the slaves.
 A slave node may be stopped in case the master node terminates.
 (Configurable). - Execution of user functions after a slave node is started.
 Functions can be given as a list of {Module, Function, Arguments} tuples.